William "Henry" (or "Hen") Younkin was born on June 3, 1856 in or near Addison, Somerset County, the son of Frederick F. and Sarah (Faidley) Younkin.

 Son Hilbert T. "Hick" Younkin (1914-1986) was born on Nov.
 27, 1914 in Middlecreek Township.
 His home in 1939 was in Pittsburgh.
 He served in World War II and wed Dorothy M. Rush, daughter of Harry and Minnie (Romesburg) Rush.
 The Younkins had four sons: Chester Younkin, Barry Younkin, Michael Younkin and Brian Younkin.
 Hick worked for General Refractories Company of Fort Hill, Somerset County, for 37 years.
 The family is said to have resided in the former home of cousin Almira (Trimpey) Gerhard, a structure ordered from the Sears Roebuck catalogue, and arriving in pieces needing to be assembled.
 They were members of the Messiah Lutheran Church of New Centerville.
 Hick died at age 71 on Aug.
 6, 1986, with burial in Somerset County Memorial Park.

-Daughter Agnes Younkin (1917?- ? ) was born in about 1917.
+Daughter Agnes Rachel Younkin (1917-2002) was born on Nov.
+30, 1917.
 She was married at least three times.
 In 1939, she was wedded to (?)
 Pritts and lived at home with her parents.
 She eventually married (?)
-Kimmel and lived in Ravenna, OH in 1956 and Kansas in 1980.
+Kimmel and produced a son, Gerald Kimmel. they lived in Ravenna, OH in 1956 where she was emploed in the Evenflo factory and belonged to St. Paul's Lutheran Church.
+Her home was in Kansas in 1980.
 Later still, she wed (?)
 Frank and was in Deland, FL circa 1988.
+While in Deland, she joined the First Christian Church.
+She died in Florida at the age of 84 on June 3, 2002.
+She rests for eternity in Somerset County Memorial Park.

 Daughter Irma Ruth Younkin (1919-2006) was born on April 5, 1919 in Upper Turkeyfoot Township.
 She was united in holy matrimony with John Parker Brant ( ? -1984).
 They made their home in Ravenna, OH and had two sons -- Allen Brant and Telford Brant.
 Irma worked as a packer for many years at Packard Electric in Ravenna, a position from which she retired.
 They were members of the Grace United Methodist Church.
 Sadly, John died on May 18, 1984.
 Irma outlived him by 22 years.
 Later in life, she returned to Somerset.
 She died in Somerset Hospital on Feb.
 28, 2006 at the age of 86.
 Rev. Eric Raygor officiated at her funeral service, followed by burial in Somerset County Memorial Park.
 An obituary was printed in the Somerset Daily American.